gbowne1/gbowne1/README.md

 I do not work as a developer out in the wild.
 I am not looking for a job in a developer role.
 I code as a hobby, mostly working on my own projects.

 I am experienced in Mechanical CAD, CAM and CNC Propgramming.
+The core of my experience is primarily AutoCAD 2002-2009, but switched to Fusion 360 in mid 2013.
+I became an Autodesk Certified Instructor in July 2005.

 ## My past work